Remi-Boutin/SBM_package/Readme.md

 ### SBM

+*This is a joint work with Pr.
+Pierre Latouche and Pr.
+Charles Bouveyron.*

 In this package, I implemented 2 different estimations : *a variational-bayes EM* and *a variational-EM*.
 The variational-bayes EM can be optimized in two ways : setting the lagrangian to zero, referred to as the **VBEM** algorithm, or using a natural-conjugate gradient method,